910: The Final Sacrifice

 He’s wearing fashions by Mac Davis.

-Mac Davis is a singer-songwriter from Lubbock, Texas.
-He started in Nancy Sinatra’s band and then began a solo career.
-His biggest hit was “Baby, Don’t Get Hooked On Me” in 1972.
+Mac Davis (1942-2020) was a singer-songwriter and actor from Lubbock, Texas.
+He started in Nancy Sinatra’s band, wrote several hit songs for Elvis Presley, and had a successful solo career; his biggest hit was “Baby, Don’t Get Hooked On Me” in 1972.
 He had his own TV show and rarely deviated from the denim cowboy look.
-He starred in North Dallas Forty (1979) with Nick Nolte and Cheaper to Keep Her (1981).
+As an actor, he starred in North Dallas Forty (1979) with Nick Nolte and Cheaper to Keep Her (1981).

 Didn’t Barbara Mandrell have hair like his at one point?